toful/ParallelQuickMergeSort/README.md

 # ParallelQuickMergeSort
-QuickMerge Sort version Parallelized using OpenMP
+QuickMerge Sort version Parallelized using OpenMP during the Parallel and Massive Computation Subject, URV.